06 February 2023

 As one of Australia’s largest residential aged care providers, Estia Health understands the essential role we play in meeting the growing need for older Australians to have access to high quality, safe and affordable residential aged care.

-We are committed to continually improving the quality of care and services for our residents.
-We work cooperatively with government and aged care regulators to implement the ongoing reform program in aged care.
+We are dedicated to continually enhancing the quality of care and services provided to our residents, working cooperatively with government and aged care regulators to implement the ongoing reform program in aged care.

 All people receiving Australian Government funded residential care, home care or other aged care services in the community have rights.
 They have the right to safe and high-quality care that supports their identity, culture and diversity and to have control and make choices about their lives, including where those choices carry a risk.